The internationally recognized and accredited master's programme adopts an integrative approach based on two fundamental concepts

-- Prof. Florian Echtler (Expert in tangible und multi-touch interaction, from October 2014)
+- Prof. Florian Echtler (Expert in tangible und multi-touch interaction)

 - Prof. Eva Hornecker (recognized expert in innovative human-computer interaction concepts, user-centered design and museum installations, co-founder of the international conference series 'Tangible Embedded and Embodied Interaction', back in Germany after 8 years residence in the UK and New Zealand)

 - Prof. Matthias Hagen (first German chair in Big Data Analytics)

 Structure of studies